 A decade ago, hydrogen was heralded as an emerging clean energy source.
 But despite extensive promotion and governmental support from world leaders, including former US President Barack Obama, the use of hydrogen as an alternative energy source is not yet ubiquitous.
 This delay in adoption has largely been due to technology readiness and its associated high cost.

-Hydrogen-based technology was not mature in 2008, and needed about more time to undergo further efficiency improvements and cost reductions.
+Hydrogen-based technology was not mature in 2008, and needed more time to undergo further efficiency improvements and cost reductions.
 During the past decade, significant financial resources have been spent on hydrogen energy research and development globally, allowing hydrogen to make a spectacular comeback.
 This time, it’s here to stay.

 The growing environmental pollution and global governance initiatives, such as the 2015 Paris Agreement, support the case for adopting hydrogen as a clean and viable replacement for fossil fuels in transport, energy storage and power-to-gas applications.
 However, the transition to a hydrogen-based society will not be easy.
 It requires the development of a completely new infrastructure with consolidated action by various stakeholders, from equipment manufacturers and technology integrators to energy companies and government agencies.